Greetings all my fabulous feline friends! Ever been to a cat show? If not, you should explore them… they’re fun and very interesting!

 Any cats and kittens not registered with ICAT can still compete in timed trials at local TICA cat shows for prizes at that event.

 You just read a lot about shows and there’s so much more to see and learn.

 Whether you want to become an exhibitor and compete or just enjoy watching and learning, cat shows are great fun.

-You can get involved in the Household Pet or Agility competitions without having to be a breeder or have a fancy kitty!
+You can enter your cat in the Household Pet or Agility competitions without being a breeder.
+Any cat can compete!